dmckinnon/dmckinnon.github.io/_drafts/2025-04-01-ML-Business-card.md

 ## A prototype

 I have the working concept on a working circuit board.
+So why make something new?
+Why not just completely reuse this in my own design?
+It'll fit within a business card (3" x 2" approx) easily.
-This [circuit board](https://docs.arduino.cc/hardware/nano-33-ble/) is about 45mm x 15mm.
-This easily fits within a business card.
+The [circuit board](https://docs.arduino.cc/hardware/nano-33-ble/) I'm using is about 45mm x 15mm.
 Arduino even open-sources their hardware, providing [all schematics](https://docs.arduino.cc/resources/schematics/ABX00030-schematics.pdf?_gl=1*9iuc9m*_up*MQ..*_ga*MzE1NzM3NzU2LjE3NDEzMDk2NDM.*_ga_NEXN8H46L5*MTc0MTMwOTY0MC4xLjAuMTc0MTMwOTY0MC4wLjAuMjA3NzcwODg4OQ..).
-So why not just copy this?
+What's stopping me?

 One main reason: the microchip used, the nRF52840, is a [BGA](https://en.wikipedia.org/wiki/Ball_grid_array) chip.
 This means that instead of having little legs on the sides to solder the chip down, it has dots underneath.